Rotunda 1965

 As if to emphasise the popularity of the building, people queued overnight to buy an apartment in October 2005.
 They all sold out in less than 3 hours and, soon after, every window in the building had a blue and white SOLD sign in it!
 Unfortunately, the sell-out was almost inevitable given that the developers Urban Splash had sold 140 of the 232 flats to Claremont Group for £25m a month earlier...

-The task of converting an outdated office block into luxury apartments will not be easy.
-The estimated completion date is early 2008.
-I'll update this page as the work continues.
+The task of converting an outdated office block into luxury apartments was not easy.
+The estimated completion date was early 2008 and the official opening was on May 13 2008.

 To see what an inspiration the Rotunda can be, check out Matt Craig's 'Trouble Bruin'